Academic Calendar

 • Veterans and children of deceased or totally disabled veterans attending the University as students under the government’s educational benefit bills must also be cleared by the Veterans Affairs Certifying Official.

-• Varsity athletes or any athlete registered with the department of Athletics must obtain approval and be cleared by the Athletic department prior to any change in their registration status, including withdrawal from the university.
+• Varsity athletes or any athlete registered with the Department of Athletics must obtain approval and be cleared by the Athletic Department before any change in their registration status, including withdrawal from the university.

 Refunds